 Sally Goddard Blythe

 Sally Goddard Blythe MSc. is Director of The Institute for Neuro-Physiological Psychology.
-She has been instrumental in carrying out research and extending and standardising aspects of post graduate training in the INPP method to 14 other countries.
-Sally is also the author of more than seven books and other published papers on child development and neuro-developmental factors in specific learning difficulties.
-Her books include, Assessing Neuromotor Readiness for Learning.
-The INPP Developmental Screening Test and School Intervention Programme and Neuromotor Immaturity in Children and Adults.
-The INPP Screening Test for Clinicians and Health Practitioners.
-Sally has lectured on the role of infant reflexes in development and later learning problems to many different groups throughout Europe including to working groups in the UK and European parliaments and providing training to Occupational and Physical therapists as part of continuing professional development in the United States.
+She has been instrumental in carrying out research and post graduate training in the INPP method to 14 other countries.
+She is also the author of books and papers on child development and neuro-developmental factors in specific learning difficulties, as: Assessing Neuromotor Readiness for Learning; The INPP Developmental Screening Test and School Intervention Programme and Neuromotor Immaturity in Children and Adults; The INPP Screening Test for Clinicians and Health Practitioners.
+Sally has lectured on the role of infant reflexes in development and learning problems throughout Europe and in the United States.

 Learning to Move; Moving to Learn.
 How physical development lays the foundations for learning.